Status: In operation

 The Gaia mission was approved in 2000 as an ESA Cornerstone mission.
 It is a fully European mission.

 The name ‘GAIA’ was originally derived as an acronym for Global Astrometric Interferometer for Astrophysics.
 This reflected the optical technique of interferometry that was originally planned for use on the spacecraft.
 However, the working method has now changed, and although the acronym is no longer applicable, the name Gaia remains to provide continuity with the project.

 Gaia is a fully European mission.

-The spacecraft will be controlled from the European Space Operations Centre (ESOC, Darmstadt, Germany) using the two ground stations Cebreros (Spain) and New Norcia (Australia).
-Science operations will be conducted from the European Space Astronomy Centre (ESAC, Villafranca, Spain).
+The spacecraft is controlled from the European Space Operations Centre (ESOC, Darmstadt, Germany) using the three ground stations Cebreros (Spain), Malargüe (Argentina) and New Norcia (Australia).
+Science operations are conducted from the European Space Astronomy Centre (ESAC, Villafranca, Spain).

 The Gaia Data Processing and Analysis Consortium (DPAC) process the raw data to be published in the largest stellar catalogue ever made.